siko1056/accurate_algorithms/doc/sphinx/source/ch04summation.rst

-dimension input data` and :ref:`fig-Benchmark results summation of large dimension input data`) show, that *BucketSum* performs best for all given kinds of data. *BucketSum* is by factor 2-3 slower than the Ordinary Recursive Summation and is slightly faster than *SumK* (with $K = 2$).
-For middle and large data lengths *BucketSum* scales linear in contrast to *OnlineExactSum*, which starts to scale linear at a data length of about $6 \cdot 10^{3}$ elements.
-Another interesting observation is, that *OnlineExactSum* is dependent on the condition of the input data $R_{\text{summation}}$ for small data lengths.
-For *iFastSum*, *OnlineExactSum* and *BucketSum* the results have been compared to that one of the C-XSC toolbox using an *assert()* \cite[Chapter 19.3]{ISO/IEC2011} statement, thus any inaccurate result would have interrupted the benchmark.
+dimension input data` and :ref:`fig-Benchmark results summation of large dimension input data`) show, that *BucketSum* performs best for all given kinds of data. *BucketSum* is by factor 2-3 slower than the Ordinary Recursive Summation and is slightly faster than *SumK* (with *K = 2*).
+For middle and large data lengths *BucketSum* scales linear in contrast to *OnlineExactSum*, which starts to scale linear at a data length of about :math:`6 \cdot 10^{3}` elements.
+Another interesting observation is, that *OnlineExactSum* is dependent on the condition of the input data :math:`R_{\text{summation}}` for small data lengths.
+For *iFastSum*, *OnlineExactSum* and *BucketSum* the results have been compared to that one of the C-XSC toolbox using an *assert()* [ISO-IEC-14882-2011]_ (Chapter 19.3) statement, thus any inaccurate result would have interrupted the benchmark.
 As no interruptions occurred, all three algorithms are assumed to deliver correctly rounded sums.
-The most important properties of the algorithms under test are summarized in Table :ref:`tbl-Comparison of summation algorithms`, which is a modified extension of \cite[Table V]{Zhu:2010:A9O:1824801.1824815}.
+The most important properties of the algorithms under test are summarized in Table :ref:`tbl-Comparison of summation algorithms`, which is a modified extension of [Hayes2010]_.

 .. rubric:: Footnotes